vinta/awesome-python/README.md

 * [pytz](https://launchpad.net/pytz) - World timezone definitions, modern and historical.
 Brings the [tz database](https://en.wikipedia.org/wiki/Tz_database) into Python.
 * [when.py](https://github.com/dirn/When.py) - Providing user-friendly functions to help perform common date and time actions.
 * [maya](https://github.com/kennethreitz/maya) - Datetimes for Humans, Maya is mostly built around the headaches and use-cases around parsing datetime data from websites.
+* [datedelta](https://github.com/aaugustin/datedelta) - It can add and substract years, months, or days to dates while accounting for oddities of the Gregorian calendar.

 ## Debugging Tools